-The Lord spoke to Moses, saying, “Speak to the Israelites thus: In the seventh month, on the first day of the month, you shall observe complete rest, a sacred occasion commemorated with loud blasts of horns.
+The Lord spoke to Moses, saying, ‘Speak to the Israelites thus: In the seventh month, on the first day of the month, you shall observe complete rest, a sacred occasion commemorated with loud blasts of horns.
 On the tenth day of the seventh month is the Day of Atonement, on which expiation is made on your behalf before the Lord your God.
-It shall be a sabbath of complete rest for you, and you shall practise self denial, from evening to evening you shall observe this sabbath.”
-(Leviticus 23).
+It shall be sabbath of complete rest for you, and you shall practise self denial, from evening to evening you shall observe this sabbath.”
+(Leviticus 23)

 The above biblical citations refer to what have become the Jewish High Holy days, in the seventh month, known as Tishrei.
 The first day has been expanded over time into a two day holiday which Jews call Rosh HaShanah, the New Year.
 Being in the seventh month it is obviously not the Jewish New Year, for that is in the first month, Nisan, which contains the Passover freedom festival.
 In the seventh month Jews celebrate the world’s New Year, the anniversary of Creation.
 Often repeated throughout these days is the declaration: “Today is the birthday of the world.
 Today God will bring to judgement all the world’s creatures.”

-Rosh Hashanah 2014 begins in the evening of Wednesday, September 24 and ends in the evening of Friday, September 26.
+Rosh Hashanah 2015 begins in the evening of Sunday, September 13 and ends in the evening of Tuesday, September 15.
 It begins in a festive mood.
 “Blessed are you, Lord, Sovereign of the universe, who has sustained and supported us and enabled us to reach this moment.”
 We are grateful for the gift of life during the past year.
 However, the mood is both happy and serious at the same time.
 It is the beginning of a ten day period of judgment and therefore of penitential reflection.
 One is encouraged to examine one’s life during the past year, express regret for sins and errors, confess before God and resolve to improve conduct during the New Year ahead.
 We can then ask and expect God’s forgiveness.
 However, if our sin was against another person, we must first secure their forgiveness before expecting that of God.

-Yom Kippur 2014 begins in the evening of Friday, October 3 and ends in the evening of Saturday, October 4.
+Yom Kippur 2015 begins in the evening of Tuesday, September 22 and ends in the evening of Wednesday, September 23.
 On Yom Kippur, the penitential mood is dominant.
 The prayers move around a wide range of religious emotions: awe and reverence before God’s majesty; tenderness and love as gifts of God’s love; tears of regret and noble resolve.
 The congregation, many dressed in white throughout the day, alternately bow and sway, cry and laugh as they move through the liturgy.
 The final hours are filled with intense spiritual passions and ultimate exaltation.
 We believe that God has indeed listened to our prayers and will forgive us.
 Now the New Year can begin in joy.